Pop quiz, hotshot.

 All you have to do is take a little time to do it right, and you’ll be rewarded with growing list of followers and a more successful business.

 So toss your reservations aside, let the stress roll off your back, and let that massive weight on your shoulders drop to the ground.
 All you have to do is follow the advice above to get your Facebook marketing strategy rolling in no time.
-Sprinkle in some of the best practices, Facebook marketing tools, and tips and tricks, for good measure and watch as your business grows to new heights.
+Sprinkle in some of the best practices and Facebook marketing tips above for good measure, and watch as your business grows to new heights.

 And as it does, put your arms behind your head, kick your feet up on the coffee table, and enjoy the ride.
 Because you’ve done well, my friends.